Update your browser to view this website correctly. Update my browser now

 Te Ara Kotahi is the Māori Strategy for Waka Kotahi (NZ Transport Agency).
 The strategy provides strategic direction to the organisation on how it work with and respond to Māori as the Crown’s Treaty partner, and what this means for how we do business.

-There are two initial leads for the Māori Transport Knowledge Hub who will work together to identify collaboration opportunities.
+There are four leads for the Māori Transport Knowledge Hub who will work together to identify collaboration opportunities.
 The leads are:

 The hub is open to anyone interested in sharing or discussing Māori transport related experience, data, information and research.
 Email firstname.lastname@example.org to join.